 Structural Barriers and the Pursuit of Equity

-Touro Law developed a new course, "Structural Barriers and the Pursuit of Equity," to be offered as an elective open to any law student and Touro College & University System (TCUS) graduate student or undergraduate student who has completed at least 2 years of undergraduate studies.
+Touro Law developed a new interdisciplinary course, "Structural Barriers and the Pursuit of Equity," to be offered as an elective open to any law student and Touro College & University System (TCUS) graduate student or undergraduate student who has completed at least 2 years of undergraduate studies.
 The course will be taught by 14 faculty members from across TCUS, each of whom will individually or jointly teach one module per week for 13 weeks in this online, asynchronous course.
 General topics covered in this course will include identity construction, families and children, social welfare system, the Holocaust, civil rights, and the remedial focus on distributive justice.

 Course Title: Structural Barriers and the Pursuit of Equity